sesco001/Spank-md/README.md

-🔞 SPANK-MD — The Horniest WhatsApp Bot Ever
+🍀 EMPEROR-MD — The Horniest WhatsApp Bot Ever

-SPANK-MD is a powerful, playful multi-device WhatsApp bot made for full group control, fun, and automation.
+EMPEROR 🍀-MD is a powerful, playful multi-device WhatsApp bot made for full group control, fun, and automation.
 Built on the Baileys library, it comes packed with admin tools, games, stickers, anti-link features, and more.

 <div align="center">
   <a href="https://git.io/typing-svg">